Your identity document might be rejected due to an accidental error during the onboarding process. Please make sure that your passport is:

 ⚠️ Please note: The NID must be the official plastic card issued by the government, not a temporary slip or PDF document.

-This new feature expands access to more users across Nigeria.
+This new feature expands access to more users across Nigeria and Bangladesh.
 If you’re using the NID, you can still access all the same benefits including local payouts and investment tools.